 John Summerly is nutritionist, herbologist, and homeopathic practitioner.
 He is a leader in the natural health community and consults athletes, executives and most of all parents of children on the benefits of complementary therapies for health and prevention.

-This article reproduced with the permission of the kind folks at preventdisease.com
+This article reproduced with the permission by preventdisease.com